Call us to get started 855-854-2679

 Since they’re warm and often undisturbed by humans, attics make great nesting options for many unwanted critters.
 Most often these pests seek shelter in attics to survive harsh weather during winter or raise young during the spring.
 The most common animals that live in an attic are raccoons, squirrels, bats, mice, and rats.

 Getting rid of an animal in the attic requires more than setting a trap.
 Different species require specific control strategies to keep you and the animal safe.
 Long term solutions can involve extensive repairs and remediation.
-Consider calling an expert the first sign of an animal int eh attic.
+Consider calling an expert the first sign of an animal in the attic.

 Table of Contents